apache/drill/_docs/architecture/010-architecture-introduction.md

 ## High-Level Architecture

 Drill includes a distributed execution environment, purpose built for large- scale data processing.
-At the core of Apache Drill is the ‘Drillbit’ service, which is responsible for accepting requests from the client, processing the queries, and returning results to the client.
+At the core of Apache Drill is the "Drillbit" service, which is responsible for accepting requests from the client, processing the queries, and returning results to the client.